IQSS/dataverse-client-r/README.md

   )
 ```

-Note that even though the file prefix is “.tab”, we use `read_dta`.
+Note that even though the file prefix is “.tab”, we use
+`haven::read_dta`.

 Of course, when the dataset is not ingested (such as a Rds file), users
 would always need to specify an `.f` argument for the specific file.